gleannyc/documentation/docs/docs/data-ops/index.md

-# Data Ops
+# DataOps

-Data Ops in Glean allows you to represent your resources as configuration files, which can be stored in a Git repository and deployed to your Glean project as part of a change management workflow.
+DataOps in Glean allows you to represent your resources as configuration files, which can be stored in a Git repository and deployed to your Glean project as part of a change management workflow.

 Using DataOps, you can: